cmu-delphi/delphi-epidata/docs/api/covidcast-signals/nhsn.md

 Data for reference dates through April 30, 2024 were reported during a federally-mandated reporting period as specified by the Secretary of the Department of Health and Human Services.

-Data for reference dates May 1, 2024 – October 31, 2024 were voluntarily reported in the absence of a mandate.
+Data for reference dates May 1, 2024-October 31, 2024 were voluntarily reported in the absence of a mandate.
 As a result, during this period reported hospitalizations may not be fully representative.

 Data for reference dates beginning November 1, 2024 were reported during the [current mandated reporting period](https://www.cms.gov/medicare/health-safety-standards/quality-safety-oversight-general-information/policy-memos-states-and-cms-locations/updates-condition-participation-cop-requirements-hospitals-and-critical-access-hospitals-cahs-report).